nighres/nighres/README.md

 ## Distribution

 Recently researched "conventional" ways of distributing Python packages through PyPI or conda.
-While that seems pretty straightforward for pure Python projects, the story gets more complicated for a package with extensions in other languages that need to be compiled in a platform-dependent manner, as is the case for us.
+While that seems pretty straightforward for pure Python projects, the story gets more complicated for our case of a package with extensions in other languages, that need to be compiled in a platform-dependent manner.
 I ended up with some insights, but also a lot of remaining confusion.
 What follows is an attempt to summarize what I learned, but I am not yet sure all of it is actually correct.

 Generally there are two options:
 1. compiling the extensions during installation
 2. distributing pre-compiled binaries

 For 1.
 I found very little information on how to actually implement that.
 One option seems to [build the extensions using distutils](https://docs.python.org/2/extending/building.html) in the setup.py script.
 Although I am not sure if that requires the user to install from source, instead of installing using e.g. pip.
-Another [post](https://stackoverflow.com/questions/31380578/how-to-avoid-building-c-library-with-my-python-package) I found mentions that they used build_ext with pip to build a C extension during installation, but I could just not find any information on how exactly that works.
+Another [post](https://stackoverflow.com/questions/31380578/how-to-avoid-building-c-library-with-my-python-package) I found mentions that they used `build_ext` with pip to build a C extension during installation, but I could just not find any information on how exactly that works.

+I found much more information on option 2.
+The preferred way to package binary extensions through are [wheels](https://python-packaging-user-guide.readthedocs.io/tutorials/distributing-packages/#wheels).
+>A wheel is a built package that can be installed without needing to go through the “build” process.
+Installing wheels is substantially faster for the end user than installing from a source distribution

+It appears to me that option 2 is the recommended way to go.
+It's also how it works e.g. for [Numpy](https://pypi.python.org/pypi/numpy).

 Some helpful general links:
 https://python-packaging-user-guide.readthedocs.io/tutorials/distributing-packages/